- BFF Home

 - Life Truths

 Romans 14:13-23 Love's Greater Call is part of the last section of Romans, Romans 12-16 where God's people are in various situations exhorted to love one another.
 Further clarification on how to happily live with those one might differ with are provided.
-Part of The Living Commentary on the Book of Romans.
+Part of The Bible Teacher's Commentary on the Book of Romans.

 14 “Therefore let us not judge one another anymore, but rather determine this--not to put an obstacle or a stumbling block in a brother’s way.
 I know and am convinced in the Lord Jesus that nothing is unclean in itself; but to him who thinks anything to be unclean, to him it is unclean.